 Identifying Risk of Fraud

-Using predictive analytics, carriers can identify and prevent potential fraud before it happens, or to retroactively pursue corrective measures.
-Many insurers turn to social media for signs of fraudulent behavior, oftentimes using data gathered after a claim is settled to monitor insureds’ online activity for red flags.
+Using predictive analytics, carriers can identify and prevent potential fraud before it happens, or retroactively pursue corrective measures.
+Many insurers turn to social media for signs of fraudulent behavior, using data gathered after a claim is settled to monitor insureds’ online activity for red flags.